 When Sebastien was done administering aid to Ana’s face, Nat’s concealment was beginning to wear off, and Damien had not yet returned.

 Nat pouted at Ana and Sebastien until Ana allowed her to take a second swig, but Sebastien had an idea.

-“Wait,” she said, moving over to the far wall and taking out a stick of soft chalk to draw on the wall.
+“Wait,” she said, taking out a stick of soft chalk and moving over to the far wall.
 She took a minute to draw out a spell array with a huge central Circle, setting her beast core on the floor within the range of the only component Circle.

 Nat took an even bigger swallow than before, emptying the bottle before Ana could stop her.
 “What spell are you going to cast?”

 In lieu of answering, Sebastien bore down with her Will.
 When a surface was too dense for light to propagate within, instead of refracting, it reflected.
 Glass, water, and other semi-transparent substances only reflected a small percentage of the overall light that hit them, but because they could have such smooth surfaces, it allowed that mirror-like reflection.
 For a true mirror, one needed a smooth substance that reflected more light.
 Or, in this case, they needed to catch all light that hit a certain arbitrary plane and bounce it back.

 Just a millimeter away from the wall, a wavering reflection appeared, and then solidified and settled, as perfect as the most expensive true mirror, except around the circular edge, which wavered, mirage-like.